Contains the active ingredient omeprazole

 Tell your doctor if your symptoms return.

-Although APO-OMEPRAZOLE can heal ulcers successfully, it may not prevent them recurring at a later date.
+Although omeprazole can heal ulcers successfully, it may not prevent them recurring

-If you need to have any medical tests while you are taking APO-OMEPRAZOLE, tell your doctor.
+If you are about to have any medical tests, tell your doctor that you are taking this

 Things you must not do